fidaasaed/reading-notes/README.md

 #### Getting started with github pages
 *when we signed it you will create a repository then name it then follow the steps*

+** in my opinion I keep reading and learning new things to keep growth mindest**

+*my name is fidaa saed qallele and I studied english and spanish in AABU*